HTC Announces Vive Wave Open Mobile VR Platform, Vive Focus HMD

 HTC, hoping to curb mobile VR fragmentation in China, announced Vive Wave during the company’s annual Vive Developer Conference.
-Vive Wave is a toolset that lets developers support third-party mobile VR HMDs on HTC's Viveport content distribution system.
+Vive Wave is a toolset that lets developers support third-party mobile VR HMDs on HTC's Viveport content distribution system in China.

 With China's VR market booming, the number of companies selling VR headsets, particularly for mobile, is also growing.
 Choice is great, of course, but when each device has its own content platform, it’s difficult for developers to support all systems, paving the way for one platform to dominate.